 Switch to G Suite

-We provide a package of five (5) user accounts as the minimum.
-That means one (1) super admin account and four (4) regular user accounts.
+We provide basic package which includes five (5) user accounts comprised of one (1) super administrator and four (4) regular users.

-Next would be a package of 10 user accounts and more with increments of 10.
+Next would be a package of 10 user accounts and higher packages with increments of 10.
 We charge for administrative fee and integration fee.

 We will provide installation, on-premise training and support for the duration of contract.